smartdevicelink/sdl_requirements/detailed_docs/unsubscribe_from_module_status_change_notification.md

 **Alternative flow 3**

-3.c.1 SDL received response from HMI with <any-erroneous-result>
+3.c.1 SDL received response from HMI with any_erroneous_result

 _Expected:_